chef/chef-web-docs/chef_master/source/resource.rst

 =====================================================
 `[edit on GitHub] <https://github.com/chef/chef-web-docs/blob/master/chef_master/source/resource.rst>`__

-.. note:: If you want to see all of the information about resources in a single document, see: |url docs_resources_all|.
-Keep reading this page for topics about individual resources.
+.. note:: If you want to see all of the information about resources in a single document, see the `Resources reference </resources.html>`_.

 .. tag resources_common